Why Do We Need a Responsible Gaming Approach?

 Emerging Gaming Markets Can Learn from RG Success

-All regulated gaming markets have concluded that most adults who play do it for entertainment and manage to stick to responsible gaming levels.
-Only a small percentage report signs of problem gaming behavior, with typical shares anywhere between 0.5% and 3.3% of actively playing adults in mature markets.
+All regulated gaming markets have concluded that most adults who play do it for entertainment.
+Thus, manage to stick to responsible gaming levels.
+Only a small percentage report signs of problem gaming behavior.
+With typical shares anywhere between 0.5% and 3.3% of actively playing adults in mature markets.

 A framework regulation can ensure the integrity of the industry as well as the legitimacy of domestic operations.
 With RG as a guiding principle, lawmakers could justify online gaming as a healthy sector to provide jobs and increase tax revenues while protecting consumers.
 Even more relevantly, a transparent and ethical gaming industry generates the necessary public funding for authorities to monitor and control the market.